To clarify: this is not my personal blog. This is the blog for Occupy Santa Barbara if that was unclear.

 -In Oakland: the West Coast Port Shutdown Coordinating Committee will meet on General Assembly days at 5pm before the GA to organize the local shutdown, and to network with other occupations

-Anonymous asked: The note you just reblogged about the 8-month pregnant women who miscarried during the Occupy protest is fake.
+Anonymous said: The note you just reblogged about the 8-month pregnant women who miscarried during the Occupy protest is fake.
 You should really check your facts before you post something like this.
 Every time I see an Occupy-Where-Ever post this story, or others of the kind, I lose more and more faith in the movement.
 It is important to share the honest facts and not post what ever makes your movement look best at the time.

 This is tumblr and also the internet.
 I suggest you spend some time in real life before basing your view of the movement on what goes on online.
 The people who are a part of this movement are incredible and are working toward something good in the world, not spending 100% of their time on the internet.
 Please don’t base your opinion on the internet.